iterate-ch/docs/Protocols/S3/IAM.md

 	iam-useraddpolicy  -u <username> -e Allow -a s3:* -r arn:aws:s3:::* -o -p `uuidgen`

-## Restrict access to a Specific Bucket
+## Restrict Access to a Specific Bucket

 - Allow user to list contents of the bucket.